Get gig alerts, new releases, and other news.

 So I guess the essential truth here is to take one step at a time, in whatever I encounter or go through, in any area of life.
 Just keep stepping.
 And I guarantee that I will also be lying down, closing my eyes, and crying out for guidance in the stillness.

-Do Your Work, and Be Kind
+Do Your Work, and Be Kind by Michelle Cowan

 I am grateful for the way I do things, for Michelle’s way.
 It is perfect for me.
 I never have to be anyone else.